babeheim/advent-of-code-2021/README.md

   return(n_alive)
 }

+# second approach, using a vector of nine state bins
 sim_lanternfish_v2 <- function(path, n_days = 80) {
   # initialize counter vector
   n <- rep(0, 9) # number in state 0 is n[0 + 1], in state 8 is n[8 + 1]